Information for adult immigrants about the Norwegian language test – Everything you need to know to register and take the test.

 Examples of cheating could be:

-- Use of internet, electronic devices or cell phones.
+- Use of internet, electronic devices, smart glasses, smart watches or mobile phones.

 - Use of computer programs other than the test application (e.g. Word, Notepad)

-- Copying of another person's text, partially, or in its entirety.
+- Copying of another person's text, partially, or in its entirety (plagiarism)

 - Use of false identification.

 - Use of a dictionary or any form of notes brought to the test.

 - Communication with other people, except for the test administrators, during the test.